boostup/react-yahtzee/README.md

 Game scoreboard

-- [ ] a table which displays lines with dates and the scores
+- [x] a table which displays lines with pseudos, dates and the scores

 File organization